Dash1704/Bookmark2/README.md

 ![Screenshot 2022-02-14 at 14 51 22](https://user-images.githubusercontent.com/79933323/153887888-13bed031-8785-4afd-b088-fb9ae223721d.png)

-# To set up the database
+# To set up the databases

 Connect to psql

-Create the database using the psql command CREATE DATABASE bookmark_manager;
+Create the database using the psql command CREATE DATABASE bookmark_manager; and bookmark_manager_test;

-Connect to the database using the pqsl command \c bookmark_manager;
+Connect to the database using the pqsl command \c bookmark_manager; and bookmark_manager_test;

 Run the query we have saved in the file 01_create_bookmarks_table.sql